hirosystems/docs/docs/stacks-2.1-upgrades.md

 epoch_2_05 = 107
 epoch_2_1 = 114

 > **_NOTE:_**
-> This new feature is experimental, if you experience bugs or something suspicious, please file an issue.
+> This new feature is experimental.
+If you have trouble or find issues, you can report them [here](https://github.com/hirosystems/clarinet/issues).

-#### Known limitations
+#### Limitations

-When running clarinet integrate with Stacks 2.1, contracts can not be automatically deployed in the current release.
-The default devnet deployment needs to be manually applied, using the command
+In the current release, contracts are not automatically deployed when running `clarinet integrate` with Stacks 2.1.
+The default devnet deployment needs to be manually applied using the command:

 `$ clarinet deployments apply --devnet`